Making Walks Count: From Silent Circles to Hamiltonian Cycles: Hamiltonian Cycles in Antiprism Graphs

 \section{Hamiltonian Cycles in Antiprism Graphs}

 An \emph{antiprism graph} represents the skeleton of an antiprism.
-The $n$-antiprism graph (defined for $n\geq 3$) has $2n$ nodes and $4n$ edges and is isomorphic to the circulant graph $C_{2n}^{1,2}$; that is, its nodes can be placed along a circle and enumerated with numbers from $0$ to $2n-1$ such that each node $i$ ($i=0,1,\dots,2n-1$) is connected to nodes $i\pm 1\bmod 2n$ and $i\pm 2\bmod 2n$ (Fig.~\ref{fig:anti}a).
+The $n$-antiprism graph (defined for $n\geq 3$) has $2n$ nodes and $4n$ edges.
+Its nodes can be placed around a circle and enumerated with the numbers from $0$ to $2n-1$ such that each node $i$ ($i=0,1,\dots,2n-1$) is connected to nodes\footnote{From now on, we assume that arithmetic operations on node labels are done modulo $2n$.} $i\pm 1$ and $i\pm 2$ (an example for $n=5$ is shown in Figure~\ref{fig:anti}a).
+These graphs represent a special case of the more general \textit{circulant graphs} and are denoted $C_{2n}^{1,2}$ (here the subscript specifies the number of nodes, while the superscript describes the pattern for edges).

 A \emph{cycle} is a closed walk without repeated edges, up to a choice of a starting/ending node.
 A cycle is \emph{Hamiltonian} if it visits every node in the graph exactly once.
-A recurrence formula for the number of Hamiltonian cycles in $C_{2n}^{1,2}$ was first obtained in \cite{Golin2005}.
+A recurrence formula for the number of Hamiltonian cycles in $C_{2n}^{1,2}$ was first obtained by Golin and Leung \cite{golin}.
 Here we present a simpler derivation for the same formula.

-For a subgraph $G$ of $C_{2n}^{1,2}$, we define the \emph{visitation signature} of $G$ at node $i$ as a triple of binary digits describing whether edges $(i,i+2)$, $(i+1,i+2)$, $(i+1,i+3)$ belong to (visited by) $G$, where digits $1/0$ mean visited/non-visited.
-Then a Hamiltonian cycle $Q$ (viewed as a subgraph) in $C_{2n}^{1,2}$ has one of the following two types: \begin{itemize} \item[(T1)] there exists $i$ such that the visitation signature of $Q$ at $i$ is $000$; \item[(T2)] for every $i$, the visitation signature of $Q$ at $i$ is not $000$. \end{itemize}
+For a subgraph $G$ of $C_{2n}^{1,2}$, we define the \emph{visitation signature} of $G$ at node $i$ as a triple of binary digits describing whether edges $(i,i+2)$, $(i+1,i+2)$, $(i+1,i+3)$ are visited by $G$, where digits $1/0$ mean visited/non-visited.
+Notice that these three edges form a path of length three in $C_{2n}^{1,2}$, as illustrated in Figure~\ref{fig:vis}.
+For example, a visitation signature $010$ means the second edge is in $G$, while the first and third edges are not.

-It is not hard to see that for each fixed $i$, there exist exactly two directed Hamiltonian cycles (of opposite directions) that has visitation signature $000$ at $i$ (an example of such a cycle for $n=5$ and $i=4$ is given in Fig.~\ref{fig:anti}b).
-Moreover, the value of $i$ is unique for such cycles.
-So the total number of directed Hamiltonian cycles of type (T1) equals $4n$.
+A Hamiltonian cycle $Q$ (viewed as a subgraph) in $C_{2n}^{1,2}$ has one of the following two types: \begin{itemize} \item[(T1)] There exists $i$ such that the visitation signature of $Q$ at $i$ is $000$; \item[(T2)] For every $i$, the visitation signature of $Q$ at $i$ is not $000$. \end{itemize} Let us first enumerate Hamiltonian cycles of type (T1).
+If a Hamiltonian cycle $Q$ has the visitation signature $000$ at $i$ (an example for $n=5$ and $i=4$ is given in Figure~\ref{fig:anti}b), then $Q$ must contain edges $(i+2,i+3)$ and $(i+2,i+4)$.
+It further follows that $Q$ must contain edges $(i+3,i+5)$ and $(i+4,i+6)$, and so on.
+Eventually, we conclude that $Q$ in this case is formed by two interweaving paths between nodes $i+2$ and $i+1$.
+So, there exist exactly two directed Hamiltonian cycles (of opposite directions) that have visitation signature $000$ at $i$, and the value of $i$ is unique for such cycles.
+In other words, there are two directed Hamiltonian cycles of type (T1) for each of the $2n$ nodes, totaling in $4n$ of such cycles.
 Their generating function is

-Now we focus on computing the number of Hamiltonian cycles of type (T2), for which we need the following lemma.
+To enumerate Hamiltonian cycles of type (T2), we need the following lemma: